Starting the adoption process begins with understanding the requirements to adopt. So, what are the requirements to adopt in Virginia?

 Adoption facilitators are independent businesses specializing in matching adoptive parents with birth parents.
 They are basically like a liaison between the two parties involved.

-These facilitators are not licensed adoption agencies.
+These facilitators have not licensed adoption agencies.

 Facilitators arrange contact between the birth parent and the prospective adoptive parent.